wp-plugins/kraken-image-optimizer/readme.txt

 This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
 Both lossless and intelligent lossy optimization modes are supported.
 Supported filetypes are JPEG, PNG and GIF.
 Maximum filesize limit is 16 MB.
 For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer").

 = Get your FREE account with us =
-Sign up for your [https://kraken.io/plans](https://kraken.io/plans "FREE Kraken.io account") and try out our plugin and the rest of our features now, including:
+Sign up for your [FREE Kraken.io Account](https://kraken.io/plans "Kraken.io - Plan and Pricing") and try out our plugin and the rest of our features now, including:

 * API Access, with dozens of ready-to-use libraries and modules
 * Web Interface PRO with Image Resizing and sync-to-Dropbox